jrihon/thesis/chapters/00_chapter/00_section_02.typ

 ==== peptides
 // Ramachandran plots
 // Maak kleine svg bestanden, ipv een volledige figuur, en insert deze in de tekst om de conformatie te duiden Similarly to nucleic acid duplexes, proteins are composed of chains of amino acid monomers.
-The degree of freedom these peptide chains have is immense, one of the reason the protein folding problem is currently one of the biggest and most competitive research domains for structural bioinformaticians and AI engineers #mcite(("Jumper2021Alphafold"), biblio).
+The degree of freedom these peptide chains have is immense, which explains why the _protein folding problem_ is currently one of the biggest and most competitive research domains for structural bioinformaticians and AI engineers #mcite(("Jumper2021Alphafold"), biblio).
 Luckily for us, all cells contain machinery that assembles the structure of the amino acid polymers, synthesised by the ribosomes, to form constructs with a specific three dimensional shape with an even more specific function within the cell #mcite(("Vabulas2010proteinfolding"), biblio).\
 The amino acid is simple compared to nucleic acids.
-The backbone consists of (-NH-C#sub("ɑ")-CO-) repeats that are linked through amide bonds, with a specific sidechain appended to the C#sub("ɑ") that defines the type of amino acid
+The backbone consists of (-NH-C#sub("ɑ")-CO-) repeats that are linked through amide bonds, with a specific sidechain appended to the C#sub("ɑ") that defines the type of amino acid (@fig-proteins A.).
-There are a total of twenty natural amino acids that make up human proteins; valine, histidine and glutamic acid to name a few.
+There are a total of twenty natural amino acids that make up human proteins; valine, histidine and glutamate to name a few.
 Because of the structural and sidechain diversity in proteins, they underpin almost cellular functioning.
 They propagate biochemical signals, recognise and act upon changes in the environment, support the structural integrity of cells and many other functions far beyond the scope of this explanation.

-The structure of a protein can be divided into three typical motifs: _alpha-helices_ and _beta-strands_, which are connected through _loop_ regions.
+The structure of a protein can be divided into three typical motifs: _alpha-helices_, _beta-strands_ and _loop_ regions that connect motifs together.
 These motifs, consisting of linked amino acids, can be abstracted to the phi-psi (φ-ψ) dyad.
-This dyad is the resulted of calculating two consecutive dihedrals of a backbone chain of residues in the backbone.
+This dyad is defined by two consecutive dihedrals of a backbone chain of residues.
 Each dyad pertains to a specific amino acid residue on the structure, which quantifies its conformation.
-These dyads can then be plotted on a Ramachandran plot, which makes it easy to assess the conformations of all the amino acids and more importantly to assess the prevalent motifs of the protein in the blink of an eye #mcite(("Hollingsworth2010Ramachandran"), biblio).\
+These dyads can then be plotted on a Ramachandran plot, which makes it easy to assess to assess the prevalent motifs of the protein in the blink of an eye (@fig-proteins A.-C.) #mcite(("Hollingsworth2010Ramachandran"), biblio).
-While the description of proteins is not limited to just these definitions, they do form the basis of decade-long research on structural properties of proteins.
 #figure(
   image("./figures/conformers/proteinstructure.svg", width: 100%),
   caption: [
     *A.* Representation of a standard amino acid, with the addition of the $phi$ (-C#super("-1")-NH-C#sub("ɑ")-CO-) and $psi$ (-NH-C#sub("ɑ")-CO-N#super("+1")) dihedral respectively.
     *B.* A $beta$-sheet and $alpha$-helices.
     *C.* Ramachandran plot with assigned location on where to find $phi-psi$ dyads for a given tertiary structure.
+The regions where we can find the $alpha$- and $beta$-motifs are assigned on the plot.
   ]
-  )<figure-proteins>
+  )<fig-proteins>

+While the description of proteins is not limited to just these definitions, they do form the basis of decade-long research on structural properties of proteins and are still actively used in Artificial Intelligence (AI) models to predict viable solutions to the _protein folding problem_ #mcite(("Jumper2021Alphafold"), biblio).

 // Figure needs :
 // Twist and Envelope conformation